Our Verdict

 Course delivery is one of the strengths of the Teachable platform, and it makes it very easy to deliver your course content professionally.

-When your students click on a course, they go to the curriculum page.
-Here they can see the course outline and also their progress.
-They can also start from where they left off.
+When students access a course, they are taken to the curriculum page, where they can view the course outline and continue from where they stopped.

 However, the actual content is delivered through the course player.
 This is where your students will spend maximum time and is most important for the end-user experience.